epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ```

 Run `chmod +x iocBoot/iocExample/st.cmd`
-so that you can run your command file as-is.
+so you can run your command file as-is.

 You can test that your top builds by running: